ryunzz/ryunzz/README.md

 ###

-<p align="left">I've participated in a variety of hackathons, applying my skills in machine learning, web development, and more to solve real-world problems.
+I've participated in a variety of hackathons, applying my skills in machine learning, web development, and more to solve real-world problems.
 Here's a snapshot of my journey:<br><br>For a detailed record of my hackathon participations and achievements, check out my profile here:

 [![Devpost](https://img.shields.io/badge/Devpost-Profile-003E54?style=flat-square&logo=devpost&logoColor=white)](https://devpost.com/ryan-ni)